zakariaaithssain/technopark-scraper/README.md

 This project is a web scraper built with Selenium to extract all startup details from the **Technopark Morocco "Startup of the Month"** webpage: https://www.technopark.ma/start-ups-du-mois/

+## 📩 Content Removal Requests

+If you have a problem with any content included in this scraper and would like it to be removed,
+please contact me at [zakaria04aithssain@gmai.com], and I will address it as soon as possible.
 ---